 Electrostatic drivers utilize static electricity to produce high quality audio.
 Instead of using magnets to cause vibration (and the resulting sound) – two opposing electrical currents vibrate a thin membrane.

 This results in a more accurate sound reproduction.
-They usually perform better in the higher range of frequencies.
+They usually perform better in the upper range of frequencies.
 Your highs and mids will be more crisp, but the bass won’t be as powerful.

 Electrostatic drivers aren’t very common, although you can find them in higher-end open back headphones.
 That’s also part of the reason that open back headphones produce some of the best “true-to-live” sound.
 (You’re starting to see how specific driver types play an important role in the type of audio playback, right?)